The Ultimate Guide to Santorini Island

 Yep, it's hardly a wonder that Santorini is now one of the first names on any Greek island-hopping itinerary.
 Come here to witness sunsets that blaze ochre and vermillion across a boat-dotted sea.
 Choose this one for rust-red beaches and dramatic sailing trips to smoke-belching volcanic islands.
 Come to explore one of the country's most iconic destinations.

-Where is Santorini, exactly?
+Where is Santorini, Exactly?

 Santorini is often said to be smack dab in the heart of the Greek Aegean.
 Roughly midway between Crete (the largest and southernmost island) and the capital of Athens, it's one of the most famous islands in the Cyclades chain.
 Its nearest neighbours are relatively unknown Anafi just a touch to the east, and the party island of Ios, which sits around 11 miles to the north.

-When to visit Santorini
+When to Visit Santorini

 Santorini is downright stunning no matter the time of year.
 However, we'd say that the best time to visit is during the shoulder season months of April and May, or September and October.
 The crowds thin out just enough for you to enjoy a touch of solitude on the pebble coves then, while the bars and tavernas and hotels that offer caldera views won't be anywhere as near as busy (or expensive!).

-Santorini in summer (June-August)
+Santorini in Summer

 The peak season in Santorini gets rolling in earnest by early June.
 It's a great time for the sun seekers and the tanners, because daily averages in this part of Greece sit plum in the upper 20s and low 30s.
 There's often simply zero rainfall and cloud coverage, too, which means you're all but guaranteed those jaw-dropping sunset shows in the evening.
 The downside here is that you'll need to contend with booming visitor numbers.
 The vast majority of Santorini's 500,000 annual arrivals come during this balmy season.

-Santorini in autumn (September-November)
+Santorini in Autumn

 For us, there's simply no better time to be in Santorini – scratch that, anywhere in Greece! – than during the autumn.
 Yes, the temperature dips a touch, but only to a positively-pleasant 22-25 degrees.
 On top of that, the crowds go to just a fraction of what they were only a month before, which kicks down the hotel rates and the cost of flights (stats show November is one of the cheapest months of the year to fly in from London, for example).
 The only real downside is the chance of chilly evenings and some rain.

-Santorini in winter (December-February)
+Santorini in Winter

 Don't discount a trip to Santorini in winter.
 Okay, so you'll need the woollies and a raincoat, because there are some downpours (although average rainfall is just 44mm in December – a tenth of what it is in Wales!).
 The upside is that crowds are about a fifth of what they are in June and July.
 Everything from the lookout points to the hiking trails has a deserted feel to it.
 Only the bravest will swim in the Aegean in the winter, mind, and lots of tavernas and hotels close completely for the season.

-Santorini in spring (March-May)
+Santorini in Spring

 Spring is another sweet spot for island-hopping your way to Santorini.
 Temperatures work their way from an average high of 16 in March to a laze-on-the-balcony 22 in May.
 Meanwhile, average flight prices from London hover around the £190 return mark – about 30% less than in the high summer.
 Sailors and yachters particularly like the spring because of the strong and regular winds, but it's also fantastic for foodies and wild swimmers looking to dodge the rush of June.

-Things to do in Santorini
+Things to Do in Santorini

 We'll be honest – Santorini isn't your usual kick-back-and-relax Greek island.
 Everything from sailing trips to snorkelling adventures to wine tasting awaits in these parts, making it a fantastic destination for more adventurous and active types.
 That's not to say there isn't any R&R on offer.
 It's just that most of the chilling is done in sleek tavernas or by the poolside of your boutique cave hotel.
 Anyway, here's a look at all the top things you should totally have on the to-do list…